Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Acknowledgements

 \section{Acknowledgements}

 First and foremost, I would like to thank all students in my group who have contributed to this work.
 This paper would not be possible without them.
-I also would like to thank many researchers for educating me in this fascinating field, especially: M. Boles, C. Calero, Q. Chen, I. Cherniukh, M. Engel, O. Gang, M. Kovalenko, R. Macfarlane, S. Mallapragada, M. Olvera de la Cruz, E. Rabani, M. Tagliazucchi, D. Talapin, D. Vaknin, W. Wang, X. Ye, S. Zhou and Gerard Wong for inviting me to prepare this paper and to Shan Zhou and Dmitri Talapin for permission to use their experimental figures.
-Finally, a big thanks goes to all the participants in the KITP Santa Barbara workshop and conference for the amazing environment that motivated this paper.
+I also would like to thank many researchers for educating me in this fascinating field, especially: M. Boles, C. Calero, Q. Chen, I. Cherniukh, M. Engel, O. Gang, H. Guo, M. Kovalenko, R. Macfarlane, S. Mallapragada, M. Olvera de la Cruz, E. Rabani, M. Tagliazucchi, D. Talapin, D. Vaknin, W. Wang, X. Ye, S. Zhou and Gerard Wong for inviting me to prepare this paper and to Shan Zhou and Dmitri Talapin for permission to use their experimental figures. \resp{I would like to thank I Cherniukh for a critical reading of the manuscript and for providing many corrections.} Finally, a big thanks goes to all the participants in the KITP Santa Barbara workshop and conference for the amazing environment that motivated this paper.
 The main funding for this research is from the U.S. Department of Energy (U.S. DOE), Office of Basic Energy Sciences, Division of Materials Sciences and Engineering.
 Iowa State University operates Ames National Laboratory for the U.S. DOE under Contract DE-AC02-07CH11358.
 Research is also supported in part by the National Science Foundation under Grant No. NSF PHY-1748958 to the Kavli Institute for Theoretical Physics.
 This work used EXPANSE, BRIDGES2 and DELTA through allocation MCB140071 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services Support (ACCESS) program\cite{Boerner2023}, which is supported by National Science Foundation grants 2138259, 2138286, 2138307, 2137603, and 2138296.